suganyarajes/my-node-api/README.md

 - express: Web framework for Node.js
 - body-parser: Middleware for parsing JSON and URL-encoded data in requests
-- lowdb: Small local JSON database for Node.js

 ## API Documentation

 API documentation is provided using Postman's documentation feature.
-You can find the API documentation by following this [link](<insert documentation link here>).
+You can find the API documentation by following this (http://localhost:3000/get)

 ## Task Completion